 where we used $d = (-1)^{n+2} \det T_{n-1}^{qst}$.

-\suppsection{References} [1]B. Simon, Orthogonal Polynomials on the Unit Circle.
-Part 1: Classical Theory, Colloquium Publications, Vol. 54 (American Mathematical Society, Providence, RI, 2005) .
+\suppsection{References} [1] B. Simon, Orthogonal Polynomials on the Unit Circle.
+Part 1: Classical Theory, Colloquium Publications, Vol. 54 (American Mathematical Society, Providence, RI, 2005).

-[2]B. Simon, The Christoffel–Darboux kernel, in Perspec- tives in Partial Differential Equations, Harmonic Analy- sis and Applications: A Volume in Honor of Vladimir G. Maz’ya’s 70th Birthday, Proceedings of Symposia in Pure Mathematics, Vol. 79, edited by D. Mitrea and M. Mitrea (American Mathematical Society, Providence, RI, 2008) pp. 295–335.
+[2] B. Simon, The Christoffel–Darboux kernel, in Perspectives in Partial Differential Equations, Harmonic Analysis and Applications: A Volume in Honor of Vladimir G. Maz’ya’s 70th Birthday, Proceedings of Symposia in Pure Mathematics, Vol. 79, edited by D. Mitrea and M. Mitrea (American Mathematical Society, Providence, RI, 2008) pp. 295–335.